Introduction to Correlation Example

 Tracy | 180 | 82 |

-Based on this simple data of Height and Weight of students, we can observe a correlation pattern that is positive in nature.
-The data implies that with greater height, weight also increases, and inference drawn from the correlation implies that taller people are usually heavier in weight.
+Based on this simple data on the Height and Weight of students, we can observe a correlation pattern that is positive.
+The data suggest that weight increases with greater height, and the inference we draw from the correlation implies that taller people usually weigh more.

 Example #2

-Provided below are the speed of different trains and the amount of time taken to reach the same destination.
+Below, we provide the speeds of different trains and the times they take to reach the same destination.

 Train Name | Speed (in km/hr) | Time Taken (in hrs) |